reritom/Flask-Microservice-Tutorial/README.md

 ## When would we need to make an application like this?

-What we intend to make is a backend application consisting of multiple microservices.
-Typically one can find guides showing someone how to make any individual section of this guide, and typically they would use a different stack including more javascript based backends, or using databases like dynamo or redis (which can be used as a database).
+What we intend to make is a backend application consisting of multiple micro-services.
+Typically one can find guides showing someone how to make any individual section of this guide, and typically they would use a different stack including more javascript based backends, or using databases like firestore, dynamo, or redis (which can be used as a database).

 ## Context